 - not on a site where demolition is assessable under a neighbourhood plan.

-You can demolish free-standing outbuildings without planning approval, as long as they were built after 1946.
+You can demolish free-standing outbuildings without planning approval if they were built after 1946.

-For a dwelling house in the Traditional building character overlay and the Pre-1911 building overlay, there are some instances where minor demolition work is exempt from planning approval.
-These include, but are not limited to, the following examples:
+For a dwelling house in the Traditional building character overlay and the Pre-1911 building overlay, there are some instances where minor demolition work does not require planning approval.
+These include, but are not limited to:

 - demolition of an internal wall or feature

 - demolition of a stair